-The Division I Graduation Success Rate (GSR) has risen 12% since 2001.
+The Division I Graduation Success Rate (GSR) has risen by more than 12% since 2002.
 That sounds impressive, but what does it actually mean?

 Since the average size of recent GSR cohorts is about 23,500 student-athletes, an increase of 1% equates to 235 additional graduates.
-The 12-point gap between the current year’s GSR and 2001’s means that there are about 2,800 more graduates this year than would have been the case without that increase.
+The 12-point+ gap between the current year’s GSR and 2002’s means that there are about 2,900 more graduates this year than would have been the case without that increase.

 The accompanying graph shows the number of graduates added each year since the NCAA started collecting GSR data.

 The blue line represents the actual number of annual Division I graduates.
-If you add the blue-green differences across each year, you will see that GSR increases over this span have led to more than 16,500 additional graduates than would have been the case if the GSR observed in 2001 had not changed.
+If you add the blue-green differences across each year, you will see that GSR increases over this span have led to almost 19,500 additional graduates than would have been the case if the GSR observed in 2002 had not changed.

-Notes: A graduation year of 2014 refers to the end of the 6-year federally-defined window for graduation calculations for a student entering college in fall 2008.
-The 2014 graduation year data were released in November 2015 and represent the most current NCAA data available.
+Notes: A graduation year of 2016 refers to the reporting year associated with the 6-year federally-defined window for graduation calculations for a student entering college in fall 2009.
+These data were released in November 2016 and represent the most current NCAA data available

 Download a PDF copy of this Extra Point: Graduation rates - Does a point matter?